newtechnology2/PostOfDeath/README.md

 After opening this project, you're expected to import Standard Assets and the above Skybox Asset.

-EDIT: You're no longer required to download Standard Assets if you don't have to use this project but still you should download it.
+EDIT: You're no longer required to download Standard Assets if you don't have, but still you should download it.